-Most people aim to keep their credit card cost at $0.
-Getting a credit card with no annual fee is a start, but if you carry a balance, you could still incur a cost in the form of interest.
+Most people aim to keep their credit card cost at $0, especially rewards credit card users who work to optimize their credit card perks.
+Getting a credit card with no annual fee is a start at minimizing credit card costs.
+However, if you carry a balance, you could still incur a cost in the form of interest.
 Knowing how and when credit card interest is charged is the best way to avoid paying interest and keep your credit card free.

 When You’re Charged Credit Card Interest

-Not all transactions have a grace period during which you can pay in full and avoid interest.
+Paying your balance in full each month gives you a grace period to send payment and avoid paying interest.
+However not all transactions have an automatic grace period, even when you paid in full the previous months.
 You'll be charged interest any month you make a cash advance or other type of transaction that does not have a grace period or if your credit card doesn't have a grace period at all.